 per week.
 Her students have had the fortune of sitting beside LA Phil musicians in concert, backing up Stevie Wonder, Journey, and The Black Eyed Peas at the Hollywood Bowl, performing with Grace Potter and Sharon Stone on the Tonight Show, playing chamber music next to Condoleeza Rice, and traveling to the White House to play for Michelle Obama and Joshua Bell.
 She recently finished up an artist-in-residence at the UCLA Hammer Museum, and has lead music workshops at the University of Auckland (NZ), Universidad de Bogota (Columbia), University of Nebraska - Omaha, Cornish College (Seattle, WA), University of New Mexico, Lake Tahoe Unified (CA), Port Chester School District (NY), Community Music Works (RI), and the California State Summer School for the Arts, among many others.In Missoula, Jessica can be seen as a member of the Missoula Symphony Orchestra as well as sitting in with the Helena and Glacier Symphonies.
 In addition to her private teaching studio, she has subbed as a music teacher at Sussex School and through MCPS.
 Locally, Jessica freelances, is the founder of The Receptionists, plays cello in a string supergroup consisting of Amelia Thornton, Geoffrey Taylor, and Jeremy Drake, she occasionally sits in with rock band The Shiveries, and writes music and sings for her band Missincinatti.
 Over the past three years, Jessica has been developing her most fulfilling projects to date - raising two young boys - with her husband Jeremy and their curmudgeonly cat, Henry.
 They moved to Missoula to raise family and are thrilled to be a part of this community!

 Amelia is a violin instructor, freelance performer, and recording artist based out of Missoula, MT, who specializes in alternative violin styles such as bluegrass, blues, rock, jazz, country, folk, and Norwegian hardingfele music.
 She is an active member of the Hardanger Fiddle Association of America, National Association for Music Education, and the American Federation of Musicians Western Montana Musicians Local 498-642.
 An accomplished classical performer as well, Amelia completed her Masters of Music in Violin Performance at Ohio University, studying under Dr. Solomiya Ivakhiv and Dr. Stephen Miahky.
 She earned her Bachelor of Music with Elective Studies in Business from the University of Puget Sound where she studied violin with Dr. Maria Sampen and Timothy Christie.
-She currently performs in the Missoula Symphony Viola Section and Glacier Symphony Violin Section.
-In 2009, she studied traditional Irish fiddling with Brendan Mulkere at the Hammersmith Irish Cultural Center in London.
+She currently performs in the String Orchestra of the Rockies Viola Section and with Glacier Symphony.
+She is also pursuing a Master of Arts in Music Psychology in Education, Performance and Wellbeing at the University of Sheffield, UK.

 As active offstage as she is onstage, Amelia is the sole proprietor of Artwork Strings, providing music lessons, performances, management, marketing, website and branding design, and festival management.
 She has served as the Production Manager for the Walla Walla Chamber Music Festival, Workshop Manager for Crown of the Continent Guitar Workshop and Festival, and Camp Counselor for Center Stage Strings Music Camp.